cybertraining-dsc/su21-reu-361/project/index.md

 The LSTM model is inspired from Serafeim Loukas's Towards Data Science article, which predicts the TESLA stock price[^7].
 This program contains adjustments and changes to that code so that cryptocurrency is analyzed instead.

 - [ ] Discuss the transition from beautifulsoup to taking from a kaggle set.
 Utilizing LSTM neural network to predict future price.
+- [ ] have user input a name of a coin like 'eos' or 'bitcoin' and have that stored as a variable so that it is parsed into the url for yahoo finance, python wget's the appropriate corresponding .csv of the inputted coin and analyzes it

 ## 5. Benchmark